 Oller del Mas uses only grapes from its estate for wine production.
 The vineyard seems to maintain great respect for the soil and the area.
 The “third-party” tour-guide walked us through the Oller wine making process and toured the vineyard.

 In the castle we sampled Bernat Oller Picapoll Blanc and gazed upon the castle.
 One interesting note is seeing the long narrow windows.
-These were used for the archers as the residents protected themselves agains any intruders.
+These were used for the archers as the residents protected themselves against any intruders.

 The cellar and storage areas were beautiful and displayed age-old beauty barrels and caves.